Khammal-coder/QUORUM-WATCHER-TRAP/README.txt

 - **Purpose:** This is the test suite for the `QuorumWatcherTrap` contract.
 - **Functionality:**
-    - It uses Foundry to test all the functionality of the trap, including the `collect` and `shouldRespond` functions, as well as the whitelist mechanism.
+    - It uses Foundry to test all the functionality of the trap, including the `collect` and `shouldRespond` functions.

 ### 6. `drosera.toml`